Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/ci-cd-integration.md

 section: Tutorial
 ---

-# {{ page.title }}
+# CI/CD Integration

 Up until now, we have run our tests files locally.
 Now, we want to integrate them in a CI/CD pipeline (like [GitHub Actions] or [GitLab CI/CD pipelines]).
 As Hurl is very fast, we're going to run our tests on each commit of our project, drastically improving the project quality.

 A typical web project pipeline is:

-1. build the application, run units tests and static code analysis,
+- build the application, run units tests and static code analysis,
-2. publish the application image to a Docker registry,
+- publish the application image to a Docker registry,
-3. pull the application image and run integration tests.
+- pull the application image and run integration tests.

 In this workflow, we're testing the same image that will be used and deployed in production.

 > For the tutorial, we are skipping build and publication phases and